 Let’s dive in and see for ourselves what the Scripture has to say:

 So, does this prove that Elijah had teleported?
-Well, Obadiah, the man speaking here believed that Elijah could be or had been carried away by the Spirit (teleported).
-Interestingly I had heard of a story of this very thing happening to a Christian leader in the church in China who was surrounded by the police at a conference.
+Well, Obadiah, the man speaking here, believed that Elijah could be or had been carried away by the Spirit (teleported).
+Interestingly I had heard of a story of this very thing happening to a Christian leader in the church in China.

 So the boat immediately arrives at the destination when Jesus entered the boat.
 They were only three to four miles across an eight mile wide lake.
 Pretty wild!

 Here is another clear example of Philip the Evangelist teleporting:

 “And he ordered the chariot to stop; and they both went down into the water, Philip as well as the eunuch, and he baptized him.
 39 When they came up out of the water, the Spirit of the Lord snatched Philip away; and the eunuch no longer saw him, but went on his way rejoicing.
 40 But Philip found himself at Azotus, and as he passed through he kept preaching the gospel to all the cities until he came to Caesarea.”Acts 8:38-40 (NASB)

 This is by far one of the most clear passages about teleportation.
 Philip, a man full of faith and the Holy Spirit, is translated by the Spirit thirty miles North.
 I see absolutely no reason that anyone who is full of faith and the Holy Spirit, would not at some point possibly experience the same.
 Do you?

 God didn’t have to spare Philip the thirty mile walk.
 Perhaps he did this just for the sheer fun of it?
 How playful and fun is God with his kids?
 My experience tells me it’s a great deal more than we think.